Configuration

 Date and Time

-This section is used for configuration of time synchronization via NTP (Network Time Protocol).
+This section is used to configure time synchronization via NTP (Network Time Protocol).

-It is strongly advised to configure an NTP server in order to have the correct date and time set on the system.
+It is strongly advised to configure an NTP server to have the correct date and time set on the system.

 It is recommended to configure an internal NTP interface.
-If one is not available, a well-known NTP server time.nist.gov can be used.
+If one is not available, a well-known NTP server can be used (time.nist.gov).

 Timezone